 Documentation of military separation or discharge must accompany the Leave of Absence Return form (upload to form or fax, 405-495-0078).
-The Registrar's office will notify the Office of Admissions of the student's intent to return under this policy.
+The Office of the Registrar will notify the Office of Admissions of the student's intent to return under this policy.